 We’ve done a lot of research on VPN providers, and StrongVPN has the best combination of security, advanced features, and ease of use.
 They have servers in 43 cities across 20 countries, they provide decently fast speeds, and decent prices.

 They have apps for every platform including Windows, OS X, Android, and iPhone, and you can even hook up your home router to their VPN servers to put your entire home network behind a VPN.
 How’s that for flexibility and power?

-We’ve done a lot of testing to find a client suitable for beginners, and we’ve found that SurfEasy and TunnelBear are the best for slick interfaces and dead-simple setup – you just click the dial in the application; you don’t even need to configure the VPN in Windows.
+We’ve also done a lot of testing to find a client suitable for beginners, and we’ve found that SurfEasy and TunnelBear are the best for slick interfaces and dead-simple setup – you just click the dial in the application; you don’t even need to configure the VPN in Windows.
 SurfEasy has better speeds, but TunnelBear has a free tier for those that just want to try it out before buying.
-We don’t usually recommend paid solutions, but in this case, it’s something that we use and are happy to recommend.

 VPNs are also commonly used for remotely connecting to work networks, so VPNs are generally not blocked.
 However, China has recently started interfering with VPNs.
 Free VPNs are available, but a solid, fast VPN will cost you money — either to rent from a VPN provider or to pay for hosting so you can set up your own VPN.